delacey/GPT-Transcriber-WhatsApp/README.md

 1. A Twilio account with a WhatsApp sandbox
 2. A Railway account
 3. A Google Cloud Storage account
-4. A Deepgram API key
-5. An OpenAI API key with GPT4 access (specify another GPT model in the summarizer.py script if you prefer)
+4. An OpenAI API key with GPT4 access (specify another GPT model in the summarizer.py script if you prefer)

 ### Deployment on Railway